 Our hair relaxer attorneys believe that a successful Africa’s Best hair relaxer lawsuit involving uterine cancer as the primary injury could have a potential settlement value range of $300,000 to $1.75 million.

 The reason that our value estimate range for uterine cancer cases is so broad is that uterine cancer cases can present dramatically different circumstances.
 If the plaintiff is older and has already gone through menopause, uterine cancer is not as tragic.
 By contrast, if you have a young plaintiff who loses her ability to have children, then the case is much different.

 Our attorneys estimate that hair relaxer lawsuits involving ovarian cancer as the primary injury will have a settlement value of $400,000 to $750,000.

 Contact Us About Filing an Africa’s Best Lawsuit

-Our firm is currently investigating product liability cases alleging that chemicals in Africa’s Best hair relaxer cause uterine cancer, breast cancer and other conditions.
+Our firm is currently investigating product liability cases alleging that chemicals in Africa’s Best hair relaxer cause cancer.
 If you think you qualify for a lawsuit involving chemical hair straightener, contact our office today for a free consultation at 800-553-8082 or get a free online consultation.